JephteyAdolphe/Song-Library/README.md

   - Designed a graphical user interface to manage a library of songs using text files as a mock database.

-  - The GUI the addition, editing, and deletion of a song.
+  - The GUI allows for the addition, editing, and deletion of a song.